 Join us on our guided Blue Springs kayaking tours near Orlando in Orange City.
 If your visiting Orlando, Blue Springs State Park is about forty five minutes from the Orlando metropolitan area.

-Blue Springs is one of Florida's most exciting and captivating kayaking tours, and is the Florida manatee winter sanctuary in the cold, winter months.
+Our Blue Springs manatee tours are some of Florida's most amazing adventures, and Blue Springs is a Florida manatee winter sanctuary in the cold, winter months.
 Kayaking Blue Springs is the best way to enjoy these magnificent animals in their natural habitat.
-Step outside and enjoy a relaxing, informative and slow paced manatee tour in this little wildlife paradise.
+Step outside and enjoy a relaxing, informative and slow paced manatee kayaking tour in this little wildlife paradise.
 Sit back and relish in the natural splendor, as your friendly University of Florida master naturalist guide enlightens you about some of Florida's amazing wildlife, and the unique history of Blue Springs.
 Our guides will also take pictures of you and your experience, for lasting memories of your adventure.
 This kayaking tour is also a beautiful wildlife adventure in the spring and summer, with crystal clear water, and Florida wildlife to include, fish, amazing water birds, alligators, otters, wild turkeys, a pair of bald eagles, and even some resident manatees.
 Of course these animals are wild, and there is no guarantee to see all of them, however you have as good a chance to see wildlife here, than any place in Florida, The kayaking tours paddles through two state parks, Blue Springs & Hontoon Island, with thousands of acres of wetlands.
 Truly a real, and wild Florida adventure!

 $70.00 per person for solo/single kayaks